 The intake and output of the air are determined by how efficient a duct system is.
 If you do not have properly designed return vents, the equilibrium of the cooling and heating system and air pressure will be off.
 This makes your climate control and home’s efficiency suffer invariably.

 Most homes with traditional heating and cooling systems will have some type of duct system.
-This could include forced-air heat, central air conditioning or other types of system.
+This could include forced-air heat, central air conditioning, or other types of systems.

 Is Ductwork Still Necessary?